-These five guidelines are heuristics for formulating an audit opinion about each element.
-They are not algorithms or rules: a simple counting of outcomes of probes could be misleading with regard to the trustworthiness of the Brief.
+missing data, limited access to information and informants, or evidence that the findings of probes could be misleading with regard to the trustworthiness of the Brief.
 Some audit tasks may be more revealing than others.
 For example, some may have targeted only minor points, and some may be merely following up on other audit tasks on a single point.
 The guidelines may prove unreliable in cases where the number of audit tasks is small.
 The audit team knows that they are not to treat the heuristic as an algorithm or rule that can be mechanically applied.
 If the findings suggest anomalies that make the heuristic unworkable, the auditors will rely on their good judgments, explaining in their Audit Report the difficulties they experienced and the reasons for their audit opinions.